written by

 How to Get Google to Index Your Blog Faster

-Search Engine Optimization 15 min read
+SEO 15 min read

 Having a blog is crucial for driving more organic traffic, leads, and sales for any business.
 But simply publishing posts isn’t always enough.
 You need to get your blog indexed by Google whenever you publish new blog posts or update your articles.